 Japan is one of the top destinations in the world when it comes to kitesurfing and many other water sports and activities.

-First of all, Japan has great locations for kitesurfing all year round.
-It’s located in the Pacific ocean which provides a great climate with lots of wind especially needed for kitesurfing.
 This means that you’ll be able to practice it, no matter what time of the year it is, making it more convenient for people around the world and their working schedules.

 Moreover, Japan offers a beautiful and breathtaking environment, and in addition, it’s accessible to all those that are interested in this extreme sport – no matter the age or the skill.